 - working on special projects, like creating interpretive tools or doing research.

-We have two main ways for volunteers to drop in as their schedule permits that don’t require going through training.
+We have three main ways for volunteers to drop in as their schedule permits that don’t require going through training.
 Neither require any gardening experience.
 These are great ways to learn more about native plants in the Pajaro Valley.

 - Time: 11 AM - 1 PM